SINDHI TOMATO KADHI

 Add tomato puree (from Step 1), all the spices, and salt to taste, and whisk it again.
 Close the Instant Pot lid, and vent on sealing.

-Turn ON soup mode(low) for 15 mins.
+Turn ON soup mode(low) for 15 minutes.
 Note: Turn OFF the “keep warm” mode.

-While the base of the kadhi is in making, you can proceed with STEP 3.
+While the base of the kadhi is in making, you can proceed with Step 3.

 Drumsticks, okra, and lotus roots, all have different cooking requirements.
 And therefore I chose to cook these vegetables separately.

+Drumsticks when added raw leave a slightly bitter taste in the curry.
 I prefer to cook the drumsticks separately.
-Once cooked, drain and keep the drumsticks aside to be added later in the kadhi.
+Once cooked, drain and keep the drumsticks aside to be added later in the curry.

-Okra or bhindi when added raw to the kadhi, turns slimy or mushy.
+Bhind (Okra), when added raw to the kadhi, turns slimy or mushy.

 Fresh lotus roots take the longest to cook.